-A. The EU Commission has stated it as its interpretation of the AIFMD that the services listed in Article 6(4) of that directive may not benefit from the AIFMD passport.
-It has also stated it as its view that entities which receive an authorisation as an AIFM under the AIFMD cannot also get an authorisation under another piece of EU legislation (e.g. the MIFID).
+A. The EU Commission has stated in its interpretation of the AIFMD that the services listed in Article 6(4) of that directive may not benefit from the AIFMD passport.
+It has also stated that in its view entities which receive an authorisation as an AIFM under the AIFMD cannot also get an authorisation under another piece of EU legislation (e.g. the MIFID).
 Therefore there will not be an option to passport such services from Ireland to other EU countries in reliance on a passport under EU law.
 The one exception to this will be that where AIFMs also manage UCITS and are in a position to obtain an authorisation under the UCITS Directive they will be free to offer Article 6(4) services cross-borders under the UCITS passport.